3 Ingredient Peanut Butter Oatmeal Balls

 - Chill the dough: You can chill the dough for 10-15 minutes, making it easier to roll the dough into balls.

-- If using natural peanut butter, increase maple syrup to 6 Tablespoons: Regular (Jif, Kraft, or Skippy) style peanut butter is sweeter than natural peanut butter, so you only need 4 tablespoons of maple syrup.
-If using natural peanut butter, which is unsweetened, you can increase the sweetener to 6 Tablespoons to give the oatmeal balls more sweetness and more liquid in the dough.
+- If using natural peanut butter, adjust the amount of maple syrup you use.
+Regular (Jif, Kraft, or Skippy) style peanut butter is sweeter than natural peanut butter, so you need less sweetener than if you use natural peanut butter, which is unsweetened and drier.

 More Recipes You’ll Love